JSFunk

 Abstract

-jsFUNk will focus on practicing complex problem solving, data manipulation and prototype methods.
+jsFunk will focus on practicing complex problem solving, data manipulation and prototype methods.

 As you are practicing, stay focused on breaking down and working through each problem step-by-step.
 You are defining a strong problem solving process that you will be able to apply to any code challenge placed in front of you, even if its unfamiliar.